BrickBench/brickbench-docs/docs/source/install.rst

 We *highly* recommend that you allow BrickBench to make a copy of your files.
 If you make a project using a modded base directory, your project may be corrupted **unrecoverably**.

+Once you have your map in, time to edit!